 New to the sport?
 Check out the following options:

-- Try Speedskating sessions offered through the Greater Minnesota Speedskating Association offer options for all ages, click here to check out upcoming sessions.
+- Try Speedskating sessions offered through the Greater Minnesota Speedskating Association offer options for all ages, click here, for details.

 mid-way speed-skat-ing club /‘mid-wā spēd-skāt-iŋ kləb/ noun